swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     Press ++y++ to confirm the deletion.

-    To disable the Google Kubernetes Engine Registry API, you can execute the following command:
+    To disable the Google Kubernetes Engine API, you can execute the following
+    command:

     ```sh title="Execute the following command(s) in a terminal"
     # Disable the Google Kubernetes Engine API